You thought you had several blue boxes… and then you don’t and dinner is already started. Been there, but I’ve got you covered.

 Cornbread is a great side dish and even a base for other dishes.
 Here are more of our best cornbread recipes.

-Copycat Jiffy Corn Bread Muffin Mix
+Copycat Jiffy Cornbread Mix (Homemade Corn Muffin Mix)

 Ingredients